Ypsilon, A Poem for Trumpet and Orchestra in Five Scenes

 Composer´s Notes

 The title “Ypsilon” is inspired by the Greek letter Y, which has several meanings.
-The most immediately striking one is the letter itself, which stands like a person with his hands stretched upwards.
-The translation of the word “Ypsilon” from the Greek means “to look up”, but at the same time “to look at what is high up”.
+The most striking is the letter itself, which can also be seen as a person with arms stretched upwards.
+The translation of the word “Ypsilon” from Greek means “the High”, but also “to look at the High”.

 Audio Sample